-Save a Friend began as a result of the efforts of Henry White and Claudia Bohoroquez and a group of committed local adopters who formed this small-scale rescue to help improve the lives of dogs in the Bogota area of Colombia through a group there called Salva un Amigo, to bring some deserving dogs to Canada, to promote animal welfare more generally in Colombia.
+Save a Friend began as a result of the efforts of a group of committed local adopters in Toronto, who formed this small-scale rescue to help improve the lives of dogs in the Bogota area of Colombia through a group there called Salva un Amigo, to bring some deserving dogs to Canada, and to promote animal welfare more generally in Colombia.